nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 I also wonder if course times could be better stored – as an array of [ranges](https://www.postgresql.org/docs/current/rangetypes.html) of [times](https://www.postgresql.org/docs/current/datatype-datetime.html), perhaps, instead of as a string array.

+### Concurrency through lambda functions instead of goroutines

+I spent a good amount of time in part one of this series talking about how Go appealed to me as a language because of its accessible concurrency features, which allowed me to scrape endpoints in parallel.
+While this is true for local runs, it turns out that lambda functions generally only have one CPU core.
+As Luc Hendriks put it,

+> Instead of having 1 100-core computer, you have 100 1-core computers.

+I think a much better way of lambda-izing my scraper would be to have a lambda function that is give a specific course and just scrapes the sections for that particular course, rather than retrieve and scrape all courses.
+Of course, this design presents its own problems, such as requiring some type of connection pooling[^6] to ensure the database is overwhelmed.

 ## Conclusion

 Overall, this has been one of my favorite technical projects I've worked on.
 I'm super excited to continue developing it and I hope you found this writeup of it interesting and that it inspires you to go out and scrape a dataset of your own.